LEGAL

 1.6 "Proactive Work" means work identified in the Quarterly Plan that the Agency will undertake during each month using the Client's allocated credits, regardless of whether the Client submits active requests that month.

-1.7 "Priority Request" means a substantial request for work or change of direction that is not part of the Quarterly Plan for the current month.
+1.7 "Priority Request" or "Emergency Work" means a substantial request for work or change of direction that is not part of the Quarterly Plan for the current month.
 Priority Requests must be submitted by the 7th of each calendar month to be considered for completion in that month.
 Only one (1) Priority Request per calendar month is guaranteed consideration; additional requests are subject to the approval process detailed in Section 5.

 1.8 "Revision Service" means minor amendments to existing deliverables or campaigns (including small copy changes, minor tracking adjustments, minor layout changes, and minor Brizy Cloud page amendments).
 Revision Services are the only service type that can be requested more than once per calendar month and are subject to available credits and capacity.